Neel7780/Synapse-26/README.md

 ### Maintainers & Contact

 - Project maintainers and event leads typically manage this repo.
-For questions about deployment or admin access, contact the Synapse web team (contact details not stored in repo).
+For questions about deployment or admin access, contact the Synapse Commitee (contact details not stored in repo).

 ### License